 We are a Swedish foundation that promotes women’s rights in more than 20 war- and conflict-affected countries in the Middle East, Africa, Europe and the South Caucasus.

-We do so by supporting over 110 partner organisations – because we believe women’s rights activists know best what women and girls in their country need.
+We do so by supporting more than 100 partner organisations – because we believe women’s rights activists know best what women and girls in their country need.